Feast Your Eyes

 “It’s a really quiet and easygoing environment.
 I’m not distracted,” Nock says of the local art scene.
 “The environment helps me to slow down and smell the roses and as- certain which way I want to go.
 There are lot of resources in Gwinnett that I can tap into to get ideas and inspiration...
 It really sparks a dialogue.
 Inside the studio, outside the studio: I just keep meeting different people.”

 The Crown Jewel: The Hudgens Center for Art & Learning

-You know you’re at the Hudgens when you spy the gleaming white, post-modernist rotunda at the Infinite Energy Center complex.
+You know you’re at the Hudgens when you spy the gleaming white, post-modernist rotunda at the Gas South District.
 Gwinnett’s most vital visual-arts address is a light-filled sanctuary of galleries surrounded by an elegantly designed sculpture garden.
 On any given day, you might encounter artists firing raku pottery outdoors, kids creating “make-and-take” projects, or visitors checking out the Rembrandt exhibit (coming fall 2016) and Howard Finster folk art.
 In 2011, the center inaugurated the Hudgens Prize, which bestows a $50,000 award and a solo exhibit on a deserving Georgia artist.
 Not bad for an organization that started as a grassroots arts council thirty-five years ago.
 The Hudgens Center for Art and Learning offers free admission to its galleries, through a generous sponsorship by Holtkamp Heating and Air.